Berlaymont building: Renovation

-At the end of 1991, the Commissioners and their cabinets moved to the rapidly completed Breydel building and other departments moved out to buildings across the quarter and the wider capital: Auderghem, Evere and Etterbeek: in total, 11 buildings costing €14.8 million a year to the Belgian state in return the Commission kept paying the Berlaymont rent while it was vacated.
-However, the project began to face setbacks which tarnished Belgium's image as it failed to decide working arrangements which put back preliminary studies until Berlaymont 2000 took over in 1996 and set up a team to carry out the necessary studies.
-The Commission then stalled, doubting that the proposed plans would sufficiently adapt the Berlaymont to its new needs.
-Eventually, the plans were adapted enough for the Commission not only to accept them and return to the Berlaymont but to pay the renovation costs, signing a long lease in 1997 with an option to purchase.
+At the end of 1991, the commissioners and their cabinets moved to the rapidly completed Breydel building.
+Other departments moved out to buildings across the quarter, and in the municipalities of Auderghem, Evere and Etterbeek in the Brussels-Capital Region – in total, 11 buildings costing €14.8 million a year to the Belgian state.
+In return, the European Commission continued to pay the Berlaymont's rent during the vacancy of that building.
+However, the project began to face setbacks, which tarnished Belgium's image, as it failed to decide working arrangements, and which put back preliminary studies until Berlaymont 2000 took over in 1996 and set up a team to carry out the necessary studies.
+The European Commission then stalled, doubting that the proposed plans would sufficiently adapt the Berlaymont to its new needs.
+Eventually, the plans were adapted enough for the European Commission not only to accept them and return to the Berlaymont but to pay the renovation costs, signing a long lease in 1997 with an option to purchase.

-Work on removing the asbestos began in the summer of 1995, three and a half years after the building was vacated.
-Work was expected to finish in February 1997, but inefficient organisation led to delay after delay: rumours about air pollution and violation of standards, electricity failures and asbestos outside the screen brought work to a halt.
+Work on removing the asbestos began in the summer of 1995, three-and-a-half years after the building was vacated.
+Work was expected to finish in February 1997, but inefficient organisation led to successive delays: rumours about air pollution and violation of standards, electricity failures and asbestos outside the screen brought work to a halt.
 Longer time frames and more capital were demanded to complete the work.
 Outside management was brought in with asbestos removal being completed in 1999.
 Renovation work started on 1 June 1999 with work on full modernisation of the building, including better natural light flows, and construction was expected to be finished by the end of 2001 according to optimistic forecasts.
-However once more there were further delays from the subcontractors, Berlaymont 2000 and SNCB who were constructing a railway link below the building.
-Completion date was pushed back each year until it reached mid-2004.
+However, once more there were further delays from the subcontractors, Berlaymont 2000 and the National Railway Company of Belgium (SNCB/NMBS), the latter of which was constructing a railway link below the building.
+The completion date was pushed back each year until it reached mid-2004.

-Despite further considerable delays and legal battles, the building was handed over to the Commission in stages, starting from 1 July 2004 with civil servants moving back just before the start of the Barroso Commission, with their related cabinets and a total of 2,700 civil servants.
+Despite further considerable delays and legal battles, the building was handed over to the European Commission in stages, starting from 1 July 2004, with civil servants moving back just before the start of the Barroso Commission, with their related cabinets and a total of 2,700 civil servants.
 In total, renovation took 13 years, five years longer than it took to build.
 The December 1998 handover date was delayed five times and the bill to the Belgian state for the poor planning and disagreements amounted, by some estimates, to €824 million.

 Fire

-On 18 May 2009 at approximately 1100 GMT the Berlaymont building was evacuated following a fire, which started in the press room.
+On 18 May 2009, at approximately 11:00 GMT, the Berlaymont building was evacuated following a fire that started in the press room.
 There were no reported casualties.
 The building does not have a fire sprinkler system except in the garage.